-I came across an excellent article talking about common mistakes made in home recording, but it was a few years old.
-So I thought I’d update and add to it.
-The original post is here: source.
+I came across an excellent article a while back, talking about common mistakes made in home recording, but it was a few years old.
+So I thought I'd update and add to it.

 The article focuses mainly on music (specifically rock/pop), and so leaves out a large chunk of the home recording population, the ones recording podcasts, video narration, etc. The voiceover recording community.
 With that in mind, I humbly submit a new list of 10 common mistakes made in home recording, including music AND voiceover.

 So here are the most common mistakes made by home recording newbies as I have experienced them: